harrycresswell/mrf/README.md

-# Lulafitness
+# Mixedracefaces

-This is the source code for lulafitness.co.uk.
+This is the source code for mixedracefaces.com.
 Built on top of Hugo with a Gulp assets pipeline.

 ## Getting Started